bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 # 2. You can improve a design after its release by continuously gathering insight

-In the traditional design process that we were taught, a designer figures out how the product should work, perhaps by conducting interviews and surveys, then designing a prototype to hand over to developers.
+In the traditional design process that we were taught, a designer figures out how the product should work, perhaps by conducting interviews and surveys.
+Then he or she starts designing a prototype to hand over to the developers.
 One shortcoming of ending the design process after design handoff is that many insights await after a product is launched.
 Continuously learning and adjusting a design is called continuous design.
 In the past five months we’ve tried this out in three different ways:

 ## Observe and measure real behavior with Hotjar